RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 Parsing is a well understood problem.
 There are a couple of different approaches possible here.
 Regardless of the approach chosen, it starts with figuring out what the language is that we want to support.
-That is, what are the kinds of sentences that we want our regex language include?
+That is, what are the kinds of sentences that we want our regex language to include?
 A few example sentences we definitely want to support are for example: `/a/`, `/a?bc/`, `/^ab$/`, `/ab|cd/`, however example sentences don't suffice here as a specification because they can never be exhaustive (they're endless).
 We need something to specify _exactly_ the full set of sentences our language supports.
 There exists a language that can help us describe exactly what our own language's structure is: Grammars.